lin-lin/MATH54/README.md

 - 2/8: Sample Midterm 1 Solution is on bCourses.

-- **2/10: If you want more practices, https://tbp.berkeley.edu/courses/math/54/ collects a number of exam questions from various instructors in the past.**
+- 2/10: If you want more practices, https://tbp.berkeley.edu/courses/math/54/ collects a number of exam questions from various instructors in the past.

+- **2/12: No discussion session on 2/13.**